 The Examining Division should normally grant a request for oral proceedings by video-conference unless there are specific reasons for refusing it.
 Criteria for refusing are, for example, the unsuitability of the subject-matter of the application, the high complexity of the case, or the need to see or handle samples or models.
 The unavailability of video-conference rooms on the date set for the oral proceedings is also a reason for refusing the request.

 If the Examining Division decides to refuse such a request, the requesting party must be informed in a communication setting out the reasons for the refusal.
+No appealable decision will be issued on the matter (OJ EPO 2012, 354).
 A purely systematic refusal, e.g. on the grounds that the video-conferencing system is not technically reliable, is not acceptable.

-The Office also receives requests from applicants wishing to use the EPO-video-conference facilities to hold proceedings at other EPO premises (e.g. when the applicant is in Munich and the proceedings are to be held in The Hague).
-The EPO-video-conference facilities are for internal use only and such requests are to be refused with reference to OJ EPO 2006, 585, point 3.
+The EPO also receives requests from applicants wishing to use the EPO video-conference facilities to hold proceedings at other EPO premises (e.g. when the applicant is in Munich and the proceedings are to be held in The Hague).
+The EPO video-conference facilities are for internal use only and such requests are to be refused with reference to OJ EPO 2012, 354, point 3.